AmazingMonster/conceptrodon/docs/contents/introduction/vocabulary.md

 Namely, primary signatures extend the notion of template heads by two special cases.
 Now, we will define the 'conformed signatures' using recursion.
-The two cases added to the term will serve as the base cases in the definition.
+The two cases added earlier will serve as the base cases for the definition.

 > A primary signature is conformed if one of the following is true:
 >